-Flow to South Australia over the next week is expected to be within the range of 70,000 ML/day to 80,000 ML/day as the higher flow arrives at the South Australian border.
-As flow conditions upstream change, further flow updates will be provided.
+Flow to South Australia over the next week is expected to be within the range of 75,000 ML/day to a maximum of 85,000 ML/day as the higher flow arrives at the South Australian border.
+The peak flow is now expected to remain below 85,000 ML/day due to lower than expected flow upstream.
+Warmer weather combined with increased extractions will also influence the peak flow.
+High flow conditions are still expected to remain within the range of 65,000 ML/day to 85,000 ML/day during February 2011, subject to river operations and weather conditions upstream.